KikodaCode/kikoda-cdk-constructs/API.md

 - *Type:* constructs.Construct

+The scope of the construct.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="@kikoda/constructs.StageAlarmTopic.Initializer.parameter.id"></a>

 - *Type:* string

+The construct's id.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="@kikoda/constructs.StageAlarmTopic.Initializer.parameter.props"></a>

 - *Type:* <a href="#@kikoda/constructs.StageAlarmTopicProps">StageAlarmTopicProps</a>

+The configuration for the construct.

 ---